hplieninger/ItemResponseTrees/cran-comments.md

 ## Resumbmission

 This is a resubmission.
-Changes from 0.2.1 to 0.2.2:
+Changes from 0.2.2 to 0.2.3:

-* The Description field in the DESCRIPTION was adjusted as
-  requested: A reference was added, and single quotes are used around package names.
-* The instructions to install the package in the vignette were commented out.
-* Credit for the data set `jackson` is now given via appropriate attribution and reference to the CC BY 4.0 license in `\source` rather than usage of `\author`.
-* Credit for `sort2()` (an unexported, internal one-liner) is now given via appropriate attribution and reference to the CC BY-SA 4.0 license in `details` rather than usage of `\author`.
+* Superflouous \author-fields were removed from the internal, unexported functions sym_diff() and myTryCatch().
+Credit to these persons for their content, which is released under the CC BY-SA 4.0 license, is now given in \details, which is much more appropriate.
+I overlooked these two issues in 0.2.2 and I apologize for the inconvenience caused.

 ## Test environments
 * macOS-latest, R release (via GitHub Actions)